-11 This lease may not be in compliance with FAA grant assurances and the Master Plan Concept includes the recommendation that the approximately 109 acres be surplussed and designated as general County property in order to accommodate the existing use.
+11 This lease may not be in compliance with FAA grant assurances and the Master Plan Concept includes the recommendation that the approximately 109 acres be surplussed and designated as general County property.
 Lake County Airport Master Plan Update, p.
 4-6.